KanishkaSingh2396/Data_Mart_CS/README.md

 4. transactions is the count of unique purchases made through Data Mart and sales is the actual dollar amount of purchases
 5. Each record in the dataset is related to a specific aggregated slice of the underlying sales data rolled up into a week_date value which represents the start of the sales week.

-Case Study Questions
+## Case Study Questions

-A. Data Cleansing Steps
+### A. Data Cleansing Steps

-In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales:

-1. Convert the week_date to a DATE format
+#### 1. Convert the week_date to a DATE format
-2. Add a week_number as the second column for each week_date value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
+#### 2. Add a week_number as the second column for each week_date value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
-3. Add a month_number with the calendar month for each week_date value as the 3rd column
+#### 3. Add a month_number with the calendar month for each week_date value as the 3rd column
-4. Add a calendar_year column as the 4th column containing either 2018, 2019 or 2020 values
+#### 4. Add a calendar_year column as the 4th column containing either 2018, 2019 or 2020 values
-5. Add a new column called age_band after the original segment column using the following mapping on the number inside the segment value
+#### 5. Add a new column called age_band after the original segment column using the following mapping on the number inside the segment value

-segment	age_band
+### segment	age_band

 1	Young Adults